Failing To Name Driver

-We can help you make sure that you have done your best and suggest various methods of trying to figure out who may have been driving at the time.
+Patterson Law can help you make sure that you have done your best.
+Additionally, we can suggest various methods of trying to figure out who may have been driving at the time.

-We will also give you advice on whether or not you are likely to succeed with a Reasonable Diligence Argument if you maintain your stance that you are unable to identify the driver and thus are incapable of nominating the driver of the vehicle at the time.
+We will also give you advice on whether or not you are likely to succeed with a Reasonable Diligence Argument.

 Not Reasonably Practicable to Identify the Driver

-This section goes on to state that if you provide the information outside of the 28 days, you will still have a defence if you can show that you gave that information ‘as soon as reasonably practicable thereafter’.
+Sub-section 7.b goes on to state that outside of the 28 days; You will still have a defence if you can show that you provided the information ‘as soon as reasonably practicable thereafter’.

-This will normally relate to a fairly innocuous journey close to the home address where there are a number of people who are insured to drive the vehicle in question.
+This will normally relate to a fairly innocuous journey close to your home address.
+Furthermore, where there are a number of people who are insured to drive the vehicle in question.

-We are extremely successful in defending S.172 allegations and over the last 7 years we have defended 93.89 percent of those cases that we have taken on to defend.
+We are extremely successful in defending S.172 allegations.
+Over the last 7 years we have defended 93.89 percent of those cases that we have taken on to defend.

-We have also managed to get 80 percent of those cases withdrawn without the need for a trial by making detailed representations to the Crown Prosecution Service on behalf of our clients.
+Patterson Law have also managed to get 80 percent of those cases withdrawn without the need for a trial.
+To do this, we make detailed representations to the Crown Prosecution Service on behalf of our clients.

 I Gave the Driver Information…

-A lot of our clients tell us that they did actually respond to the notice and supplied the requested information and they cannot understand why the Police did not receive their response.
+A lot of our clients tell us that they did actually respond to the notice and supplied the requested information.
+As such, they cannot understand why the Police did not receive their response.

 This does not constitute a statutory defence.
-In order to try and defend yourself, if this is your argument, you will need to cast a reasonable doubt on the Prosecution’s suggestion that you did not ‘give’ the information.
+To defend yourself, you will need to cast a reasonable doubt on the Prosecution’s suggestion that you did not ‘give’ the information.

-If the Prosecution or the Court were to accept that you completed all of these steps, then in theory, you should be found not guilty.
+In theory, if the Court accept that you completed all of these steps, you should be found not guilty.
 You should be able to cast that reasonable doubt.